TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/bsl/secondary_bsl_spi/README.md

 This example can be used to customize custom Bootloader.

-NNOTE:
+NOTE:
-While creating Custom Bootloader make sure that, Flash region in which the custom Bootloader resides is Static write protected in the BCR configuration.
+1. While creating Custom Bootloader make sure that, Flash region in which the custom Bootloader resides is Static write protected in the BCR configuration.
 Otherwise there are chances for device to get locked during the Bootloading process.
+2. The default password is given as all '0xFFFFFFFF'.
+It can be changed in secondary_bsl.c
+3. The values of the defines BSL_SRAM_BUF_START_ADDR, BSL_STACK_SIZE has to be changed according to the SRAM usage.

 NOTE:
 This BSL example uses a provided ti_msp_dl_config.h file that is not generated